 Science & Religion Major

-The disconnect between the life of the mind and the life of religious faith has grown wide in modern society and has hindered productive dialogue and interaction between the church and a significant segment of the population who can see no discernable connection between the two.
-Besides helping students deal personally with this issue, the major will also prepare them to contribute to the science and religion dialogue (thereby helping others—the service component of the Samford mission statement).
+The disconnect between the life of the mind and the life of religious faith has grown wide in modern society and has hindered productive dialogue and interaction between the church and a significant segment of the population who can see no discernible connection between the two.
+Besides helping students deal personally with this issue, the major also prepares them to contribute to the science and religion dialogue.

-- Be able to critically analyze and synthesize competing theories and claims; and
+- be able to critically analyze and synthesize competing theories and claims.

 - possess a foundation upon which to contribute to the search for solutions.

 Successful majors will be high-achieving students who enter the program with significant high school backgrounds in the sciences, mathematics, and the humanities, along with a keen desire to develop further in these areas.
 They will be intellectually curious, open to the exploration of new ideas and ways of thinking, and unafraid of a challenging curriculum.